-ActiveMesh is the default mode when launching an Aviatrix Transit gateway.
-This tech note documents the supported common design patterns while deploying ActiveMesh gateways.
+ActiveMesh is the default mode when launching an Aviatrix Transit Gateway.
+This tech note documents the supported common design patterns while deploying ActiveMesh Gateways.

-1. ActiveMesh with TGW for On-prem Connections¶
+1. ActiveMesh with AWS TGW for On-Prem Connections¶

 While AWS Transit Gateway (TGW) does not propagate routes to Spoke VPCs, TGW Direct Connect via DXGW and TGW VPN have full functions of failover, multi-path and ECMP in supporting connection to on-prem.
 This includes: